This post was written in the spring and summer of 2022. I stopped working on it, subject to corrections, August 19, 2022.

 The mask mandate became a principal enforced NPI in the Canadian province, British Columbia (“BC”) by mid-2021 when over 70% of the adult population had received two doses of the approved vaccine.
 Combined with other measures, including investment in vaccines, moderate NPI measures worked.
 In the absence of provincial government rules, businesses could recommend that customers and visitors wear masks in indoor public places, but could not require it.
 The BC indoor mask rule was removed briefly in the summer of 2021, on the assumption that the vaccine program had immunized enough people to make the public safe.
 Masks became uncommon and public spaces including restaurants, food courts, stores and malls got busy.
 As the restrictions were lifted, infections went up.
 The BC mask mandate was restored by the end of August 2021, and several other NPIs were left in place until March 2022.

-Several variants of Covid-19 caused by mutations were discovered; several variants were identified by the World Heath Organization as variants of concern.
+Several variants of Covid-19 caused by mutations were discovered; several virulent and contagious variants were identified by the World Heath Organization as variants of concern.
 Several variants that evolved and circulated, including Alpha, Beta, Gamma and Delta.
-Several were virulent and contagious.

 The Canadian federal government and provincial governments collected data about infections and severity of illness.
 The data was published on the Web in daily data dashboards through to the end of 2021

-The journalist David Leonhardt argued, in the New York Times Morning Newsletter, that the Omicron variant was causing milder illness.
+The journalist David Leonhardt argued, in the New York Times Morning Newsletter, that the Omicron variant, as he understood it, was causing milder illness.
 He suggested that the great majority of people in America could live with Omicron:

 Somebody infected with Omicron is less likely to need hospital treatment than somebody infected with an earlier version of Covid. ….
 Hospitalizations are nonetheless rising in the U.S., because Omicron is so contagious … ….
 Omicron is not just less likely to send somebody to the hospital.
 Even among people who need hospital care, symptoms are milder on average than among people who were hospitalized in previous waves.
 A crucial reason appears to be that Omicron does not attack the lungs as earlier versions of Covid did.
 Omicron instead tends to be focused in the nose and throat, causing fewer patients to have breathing problems or need a ventilator.